widelands/widelands-website/README.txt

    $ cd wlwebsite
    $ mkdir code
    $ cd code
-   $ bzr get lp:widelands-website widelands
+   $ bzr branch lp:widelands-website widelands

 All fine and good.
 Now we have to install all the third party modules the website needs.
 We use pip for that.
 But first, we have to change into our